Sacred and Profane Love: Style

 The composition has elements also found in the works of Titian's former master or colleague Giorgione, an immensely influential Venetian painter who died very young in 1510, but the painting is generally agreed to show that Titian's own style had developed into a maturity that allows no confusion with his old rival.
 While many works of the previous few years have been disputed between the two artists, there is no question of that here.
 Titian shows "entire clarity and consistency of purpose, and certainty in the selection of artistic means.
 After a decade of search in multiple and sometimes contradictory directions, Titian has settled for the basic proposition of classical style that had been expounded by Giorgione, but with precise self-knowledge of the differences of personality and vision — and, not least, of hand — with which could interpret it."

 A religious painting of the same period, that has many similarities in style is the Noli me tangere, probably also of 1514 (National Gallery), in which Titian uses much the same group of buildings as at the left here, but reversed and without the tower.
 These develop from the group in the Dresden Venus.

 In Titian's Jacopo Pesaro being presented by Pope Alexander VI to Saint Peter (probably before 1512, Royal Museum of Fine Arts, Antwerp) Saint Peter is enthroned above a painting of a classical relief which can be compared to the one here in size, complexity, and its uncertain subject-matter.

 History

 The work was bought in 1608 by Cardinal Scipione Borghese, nephew of Pope Paul V and a major collector and patron of art.
 It is now kept with other works from the Borghese collection in the Galleria Borghese in Rome.

+Francesco Di Bartolo, Sacred and Profane Love after Titian, burin engraving, Rome, 1877.

+Although the painting remained in the Borghese collection, its image later circulated far beyond the gallery through reproductive printmaking.
+In the nineteenth century, this process culminated in the large burin engraving produced in 1877 by Francesco Di Bartolo for the Regia Calcografia in Rome.
+Based on his own preparatory carbon drawing of 1873, now preserved at the Istituto Centrale per la Grafica, the engraving was executed entirely through the traditional, non-photographic process of reproductive engraving and contributed to the wider dissemination of Titian's composition.